 I would pack minimal first-aid supplies because you can get everything easily in Europe.
-Just get the very basics.
+Just bring the very basics.

-The prescription needs to be on the bottle/box because some countries will check your medicine when you pass immigration.
-I’ve never been asked to present any medicine but it is possible.
-Also make sure you have enough medicine to cover your entire trip.
-I’m not really sure of the rules about buying prescription medication overseas but I’m sure it is a hassle.
+Make sure you have enough medicine to cover your entire trip.
+I’m not familiar with the process of getting prescription medication overseas but I’m sure it is a hassle.

-In many European counties you can only get medicine (even basic stuff like Tylenol) from a pharmacy.
-This isn’t really a problem but some pharmacies have limited open hours.
-Might as well have a few pills on you before you arrive.
+In many European countries, you can only get medicine (even basic stuff like Tylenol) from a pharmacy.
+This isn’t really a problem but some pharmacies have limited hours so you might as well have a few pills on you before you arrive.